-Getting a Disability CheckAfter the Social Security Administration determines the date your disability started, they can decide when to start paying benefits.
+How Long Does it Take to Get a Disability Check?After the Social Security Administration determines the date your disability started, they can decide when to start paying benefits.
 With the waiting period, this means you can get benefits for as soon as the sixth month after you become disabled.
 This isn't always the case, however.
 If your medical records show that your disability didn't meet the SSA's requirements until a later date, then you may have to wait longer for a benefit check.

-AppealsIf your disability claim is denied, you have 60 days to appeal the decision.
+How Long Do I Have to Appeal My Denied Claim?If your disability claim is denied, you have 60 days to appeal the decision.
 Applicants should keep track of this deadline, otherwise they will have to apply all over again if they want benefits in the future.
 You can avoid the headache and stress of appealing a denied claim by hiring an experienced disability lawyer.
-The Coye Law Firm's attorneys are familiar with the process and often get benefits for claimants in the first stage of the appeals process.

 The bottom line on a timeframe for disability benefits is that it all depends on your claim.
 To get a better idea of when your payments will start, pay attention to dates and deadlines listed on letters from the Social Security Administration.
 You can also call a representative at 1-800-772-1213 to ask specific questions.

 After the five month waiting period, at least three months for approval, and any problems along the way, you could wait nearly a year for benefits.
 Apply as soon as you qualify in order to get a benefit check as soon as possible.
-If you find a denial letter in the mail, call the Coye Law Firm immediately.
+If you find a denial letter in the mail, call an experienced attorney immediately.
 You have to appeal a decision quickly to get benefits.
-Call our firm today to get your claim approved and paid by Social Security.